During the last two years, I’ve spent most of my work time building a bunch of websites in various niches.

 Of course, Google automatically picking up new content is not guaranteed, as it’s dependent on niche and keyword selection, among other things.

-From my experience, though, as long as you manually request indexing from the Google search console, high-quality content normally starts showing up in the search results after 1-2 months.
+From my experience, though, as long as you manually request indexing from the Google search console, high-quality content normally starts showing up in the search results after 3-5 months (new sites).

 A Calmer Approach